EllenLeeds/Open-Email-Process/README.md

 	- ex. `EU Members - 201611 - EU Newsletter - Draft`

 ##### Segmentation ***!Important***
+---
 - Define segmentation early
 - Use `Master Suppression Bucket`
 - Use `Master US Suppression` and `Master EU Suppression` accordingly
 - When possible, create dynamic lists using SalesForce (if you need help, see Justin Hart)

-> ######- List Creation
+######- List Creation
-> - On Import
+- On Import
->	- Spot check list in Excel / Google Sheets / Numbers / Libre Office / etc. If there are any obvious discrepancies, re-pull the list, or contact the list provider for assistance.
+	- Spot check list in Excel / Google Sheets / Numbers / Libre Office / etc. If there are any obvious discrepancies, re-pull the list, or contact the list provider for assistance.
->	- Import list into Pardot
+	- Import list into Pardot
+	- Add to campaign using proper naming convention
+	- Select `Import Prospects And Add To List`
+	- Naming Convention: `(Localization + Segmentation) + (Year + Month) + (Campaign Name) + (type)`
+		-  ex. `US Extra Invites  - 201611 - Toast To Tahoe - List`

 ##### Sending
+---
 - When possible, schedule email in advance.
 - Before sending, remove "Draft" from email name.
 	- ex. `US Lead - 201611 - Destination: Tahoe` or `US Lead - 201611 - Destination: Tahoe - Follow Up`